justmadethiscalculator/SharkLibrary/doc/UserGuide.md

      ```
      http://192.168.141.123/
      ```

-2. **Home Page**
+## 2. Home Page

 - The home page displays the library logo and navigation buttons.
 - Use the buttons to access different sections: About Us, Previews, and Downloads.

-3. ## About Us Page
+## 3. About Us Page

+- On the home page, click the "About Us" button to visit the **About Us** page.
-- Visit the **About Us** page to view and learn more about the SharkLibrary project, its goals, and contributors.
+- Visit this page to view and learn more about the SharkLibrary project, its goals, and contributors.

-## B. Previews Page
+## 4. Previews Page

-## Browsing Books
+- On the home page, click the "Previews" button to visit the **About Us** page.

+**Browsing Books**
 - The main section lists available shark-related books with their covers and titles.
 - Scroll through the collection to find a book of interest.

-## Previewing Books
+**Previewing Books**

-1. Click the **Preview** button next to a book to view a sample or summary.
+1. Click the cover of a book to view a summary and the comments.
-2. The preview page (`preview.html`) will display additional information or a sample of the selected book.
+2. The page will display additional information or a sample of the selected book.

-## Downloading Books
+3. Click and type in the comment box to make a comment, then press the "submit" button to make the comment show up on the website

+## 5. Downloads Page
+- On the home page, click the "Downloads" button to visit the **About Us** page.

+**Searching Books**
+**Downloading Books**
 1. Click the **Download** button next to a book you want to download.
 2. You will be redirected to the download page (`download.php`).
 3. Follow the instructions to download the PDF file to your device.

 ## Navigation Tips

-- Use the navigation bar or buttons at the top of each page to move between Home, About, Preview, and Download sections.
+- Use the buttons at the top of the About Us, Previews, and Downloads page to move between pages quickly.
-- Book covers and titles are clickable for easy access to previews and downloads.
+- Most Interactive buttons will either be obvious, enlarge when you hover over them, or be highlighted when you hover over them.

 ## Support